 We also know he was an excellent roper in addition to his shooting skills, and that he won a steer-roping contest in Globe, Arizona in July 1888, and participated in a Phoenix contest in about 1890, setting a record time of 49.5 seconds.

-It was during this time he gained an interest in law enforcement.
-In 1890, after proving himself during a short stint as a deputy sheriff in Arizona, Horn joined the Pinkerton Agency as a roving gunman and using his gun with lethal effectiveness, tracked down dozens of outlaws, reputedly killing 17 men.
+It was during this period he gained an interest in law enforcement.
+In 1890, after proving himself during a short stint as a deputy sheriff in Arizona, Horn joined the Pinkerton Agency as a roving gunman.
+Using his gun with lethal effectiveness, Horn tracked down dozens of outlaws, reputedly killing 17 men.
 He was pressured to resign by the agency, even though he was respected as a tracker, reportedly to prevent bad publicity.
 Horn then decided to go it alone as a cattle detective, turning up in Wyoming in 1894 working for the beef barons.

 Horn denied killing anyone for the Pinkertons, although he offered the same lethal services to the cattlemen, who were engulfed in what is known as the Johnson County War.
 As a “Stock Detective”, for each cattle rustler he shot, he charged $500-$600 and quickly proved to be a methodical manhunter and ruthless killer.